artsiom-kotau/ekar-test-task/README.md

 4. min.value - min value of shared number.
 The default value `0`
 5. max.value - max value of shared number.
 The default value `100`
 5. init.value - init value of shared number.
 The default value `50`

+# Docker

+- To build docker image run the following: `docker build -t itechart/ekar-app .`
+- To up the app and mysql in containers use `docker-compose up`
+- External mysql port is 33061

+# Mysql

+There are two tables:
+ 1. request_event.
+Store request information.
+ 2. stop_event.
+Log the stop event